This easy Blondie recipe is a brown sugar dream!

 - Try a mixture or combo of any of the above chips.

-- Any type of chopped nuts will work.
-Favorites for Blondies are walnuts, almonds, macadamia nuts, or peanuts.
+- Any type of chopped nuts will work such as walnuts, almonds, macadamia nuts, or peanuts.
 Be sure to chop roughly before adding.

 Other easy sweets and treats:

-- Our One Bowl Espresso Brownies are Blondies cool cousin
+- Our One Bowl Espresso Brownies and Sugar Cookie Bars are Blondie’s cool cousins

 - Pair these Easy Blondies with a Pumpkin Spice Latte

-- Imagine these Blondies drizzled with Salted Caramel Sauce or Hot Fudge Sauce
+- Imagine these Blondies drizzled with Salted Caramel Sauce or our 10-minute Hot Fudge Sauce

-- If you’ve never tried Cowboy Cookies then you are in for a treat!
+- If you’ve never tried Cowboy Cookies or Double Chocolate Chip Cookies then you are in for a delicious treat!

 Easy Blondie Recipe